BuildStormTechnologies/arduino-esp32-aws-iot/README.md

 # Arduino ESP32 AWS IoT

-The Buildstorm platform streamlines the incorporation of AWS IoT core features onto ESP32 Hardware, covering everything from basic IoT functionalities to advanced features like OTA updates and provisioning.
-This creates a solid foundation for your next IoT project, giving you a three-month head start in product development.
+The Buildstorm platform simplifies the integration of AWS IoT core features onto ESP32 Hardware, spanning from basic IoT functionalities to advanced features like OTA updates and provisioning.

+The architecture is based on the core IDF APIs, complemented by a C++ wrapper tailored for application use, guaranteeing non-blocking operation of all APIs.
+Each user action, including HTTP requests, MQTT publishing, Shadow updates, and OTA, is logged as an event and seamlessly managed in the background.
+To maintain this seamless operation, the platform effectively runs a system task.

+This establishes a robust foundation for your upcoming IoT project.

 Supported features:
 1. MQTT pub/sub